robfatland/zero2x/2_build_api/README.md

 $ zip -g function.zip lambda_function.py
 ```

-The first `zip` command creates a zip file `function.zip`.
-The second `zip` command adds the lambda function
+The first `zip` command creates a zip file `function.zip` containing the code for the `json2html` package.
-code to this zip file.
+The second `zip` command adds the `lambda_function.py` code to this zip file.
+The resulting zip file should
+unbundle properly within the AWS Console interface.

+#### Create the Lambda function on the AWS console

+The next step is to transfer the zip file from the previous step to the Amazon cloud and construct the associated Zero2API
+Lambda function as follows:

-- Log in to the AWS console
+- Sign in to the AWS console and follow these procedural steps
-  - Create a role named (say) `zero2api` with these attached policies:
+  - Create an IAM Role called `zero2api` and attach these managed policies:
     - AmazonAPIGatewayInvokeFullAccess (connect Lambda to the API Gateway service)
     - AmazonDynamoDBReadOnlyAccess     (connect Lambda to the DynamoDB database)
     - CloudWatchFullAccess             (enable Lambda to write to CloudWatch logs; useful for debugging)
-  - Also on the console: Create a Lambda function
+  - Create a Lambda function
-    - Specify Python 3.7
+    - Python 3.7
-    - Assign the Lambda the `zero2api` role
+    - Assigned the `zero2api` role from the previous step
-    - In the **Function Code** interface: Upload `function.zip` as built above and click `Save` at the top of the page
+    - In the **Function Code** interface: Upload `function.zip` from above, **Save**
-      - The zip file is un-packed and shown in the **Function Code** part of the console interface (Configuration tab)
+      - The zip file should unpack and be visible in the **Function Code** area of the Lambda **Configuration** tab
+      - The file `lambda_function.py` can now be further edited
-      - You may now further edit `lambda_function.py`.
-This changes only the AWS version of course, not your original.
+        - Edits only modify the AWS copy of course, not your original file
+        - Alternatively you can modify, re-zip and re-upload your code
+          - This is slower but keeps local code identical to your AWS code
-    - Add **Environment Variables**:
+    - Add **Environment Variables**
+      - This detail should in principle be deleted; but (flag) this needs to be tested
+      - In the **Environment Variables** section create **AKEY** and **SKEY**
-      - AKEY and SKEY are used by the Python code; values are taken from an AWS access key
+        - You give these two keys *values* taken from an AWS access key that you generate separately
           - AKEY is the Access Key and SKEY is the Secret Key
-        - Anyone with these keys can use this account; if malicious: running up a large bill in just minutes
+          - Anyone with these keys can use your account
-        - These keys are defined outside the code and imported via environment variables
-          - This avoids compromising account security
+          - It is vital that you not place these keys in a public location such as GitHub
+            - Why?
+Without any exaggeration: Nefarious individuals will appropriate such keys for their personal gain
+            - We have seen firsthand such individuals use access keys to mine bitcoin at a cost of tens of thousands of dollars
+            - Therefore: Use extreme caution in managing access keys
     - Under **Basic Settings** set the timeout to 5 minutes and the memory to 256MB
-    - In the **Designer** interface (top of the page) add API Gateway (left) as a Lambda trigger
+    - In the **Designer** interface (top of the **Configuration** page) add API Gateway (left side) as a Lambda trigger
       - Click on the API Gateway rectangle to activate and configure it (below **Designer**)
         - Create a new API
-        - Security: Set as `Open
+        - Security: Set as **Open** or as desired
         - Deployment stage: Default
-        - Click 'Add' at the lower right
+        - **Add** button, lower right
-      - Once configured: `Save` the Lambda function
+    - **Save** the Lambda function
-        - Note the API Gateway endpoint information, particularly the URL
+      - Note the resulting API Gateway endpoint URL
-          - This URL is the basis for API calls
+        - This URL is the basis for API call; see see next section `3_create_client`
-          - It is used by the API Client (see next section `3_create_client`

-flag: roles, not access keys

 This is how the Lambda Function Code section appears: